 Not surprisingly, alcohol is one of the first things many reach for to numb the ache.
 It’s socially acceptable and it’s easily accessible.
 It takes the edge off.
 It makes us feel a little less.
 It helps us find more calm and clarity.

 Similarly, some people shop to soothe their pain.
 Some eat.
 Some exercise until they drop to the ground.
-The things that start off as comfort often lead to addition.
+The things that start off as comfort often lead to addiction.

 And it works—until it doesn’t.